GreedYLearner1146/FFA-Net-Keras/README.md

 Original github link for the work (in PyTorch): https://github.com/zhilin007/FFA-Net

 Please let me know if you have any questions.
-Have fun and all the best.
+Thanks and all the best.

 # Dependencies